Oculus Start aims to lessen the burden on aspiring VR developers

-Virtual reality is still a relatively new format, and as such there's a huge need for compelling content to drive adoption.
-As such, Oculus today is announcing its new developer-focused program called Start.
-Oculus Start a free program that's meant to make it easier and more cost-efficient to get VR apps built and distributed to customers.
-For starters, the company is highlight three different facets of Start: access, support and savings.
+Virtual reality is still a relatively new format, so there's a huge need for compelling content to drive adoption.
+As such, today Oculus is announcing its new developer-focused program called Start.
+This is a free program that's meant to make it easier and more cost-efficient to get VR apps built and distributed to customers.
+For starters, the company is highlighting three different facets of Start: access, support and savings.

-Perhaps the most important aspects of the program is "access," which providers registered developers development kits for "new and existing hardware," as well as early beta access to new tools and services.
-Specifically, developers can request a Rift or Oculus Go when they apply, and they'll be able to pick the wireless Santa Cruz kit when it is ready to go.
+Perhaps the most important aspect of the program is "access," which provides registered developers with development kits for "new and existing hardware," as well as early beta access to new tools and services.
+Specifically, developers can request for an Oculus Rift or Oculus Go when they apply, and they'll be able to pick the wireless Santa Cruz kit when it is ready to go.

 Oculus did a survey of its developers and found that 50 percent are self-funded, so any access to hardware development kits for those will certainly be appreciated.
-It sounds like members of the Oculus Start program will also gain access to the company's industry events like Oculus Connect, as well.
+It sounds like members of the Oculus Start program will also gain access to the company's industry events like Oculus Connect.

 Oculus is also offering developers more support -- they'll get five support instances from the company every year, and Oculus says it'll also let members meet with VR staffers one-on-one at various local events.
 Finally, the "savings" part of the program gives registered members a free one-year Unity Plus license or a royalty-free Unreal license, whichever platform they prefer.